ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 The CAD assembly or sub-assembly has different CAD parts.
 The CAD part has bodies or other geometric entities.
 Typical CAD product structure is as follows:

-The ``PartCreationType`` class decides whether to create a part per
+The ``PartCreationType`` class decides whether to create a part per:

  * Model